evornov/blood.gratis/content/meds/advil.md

 ---

 ## Advil
+This one is generic ibuprofen from Costco.

 ### Medicine details
-Generic ibuprofen from Costco.

-### Expiration date
+**Directions**:
+* Take 1 tablet every 4 to 6 hours while symptoms persist.
+* If pain or fever does not respond to 1 tablet, 2 tablets may be used

-3/2015??
+**Expiration date**: 3/2015??